eNNOUNCER July 2014

 Roger Rusack, School of Physics and Astronomy, University of Minnesota will speak on the "Physics at the CERN Large Hadron Collider, the Past, the Present and the Future".

 Lucy Fortson, School of Physics and Astronomy, University of Minnesota will discuss the "Explorations in the Cosmic Frontier: Shedding Light on the Dark?".

 Dan Cronin-Hennessy, School of Physics and Astronomy, University of Minnesota will address "The Turn of the Screw: A Chilling Ghost Story of Nature's Most Unusual Fermion".

 Don't forget to also register for workshops and special events here.
+Register today!

 The program app for the 2014 AAPT Summer Meeting will soon be live.
 Stay tuned — we'll let you know when the app is ready to download.

 There are several ways you can use the app to enhance your meeting experience.